Eastern White Pine

 Description

-Pinus strobus, or eastern white pine, native to eastern US and Canada and is Ontario�s provincial tree.
+Pinus strobus, or eastern white pine, native to eastern US and Canada and is Ontario’s provincial tree.
 It is a fast-growing evergreen that thrives in acidic, fertile, well-drained soils and full sun, particularly in cool, humid climates.
 It's a great choice for landscapes and can even be sheared for hedges.
-It grows rapidly and adapts well but struggles with high pH soils and compacted, saline conditions, warmer conditions.
+It grows rapidly and adapts well but struggles in soils with high pH, compaction, and high salt content.
 Eastern white pine drops long, soft needles year-round, with heavier shedding in the fall.

 No items found.